ghubnerr/ghubnerr/README.md

 I'm a Computer Science Junior from Florida International University and passionate about Applied Deep Learning research and Software Engineering.
 I love to make an impact in my community and inspire curious people to do the same.
 I've previously worked at NVIDIA as an intern, and now partake in full-time research associated with LLMs, Robotics and self-study diffusion models (+ All the math behind these things).

-- 🌱 I’m currently learning: JAX [see my Gists](https://gist.github.com/ghubnerr), CUDA , the XLA API, and Automatic Differentiation
+- 🌱 I’m currently learning: JAX ([see my Gists](https://gist.github.com/ghubnerr)), CUDA , the XLA API, and Automatic Differentiation
 - 🍓 Working on a StyleGAN project for real-time video generation

 ## Experience